Jarah-Marshall/first_game/README.md

 	Homework 4 - Adding Juice:
 	Evie - Replaced player, enemy, gun, and bullet/missile assets with ones made myself.
 Tweaked the animations as well. (~6 hours)
+	Jarah - Created the Tilemap by using Terrain presets and physics layers to make the game have a similar feel to its original implentation, I also adjusted the scale of all the preexisiting assets(slimes, player, etc.) to match the sizing of the map, this took about 6 hours due to bugs and learning how to do it properly.